ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 ##### Ubuntu 21.04

-To get the newest CUDA on an Ubuntu system the easiest way is to install it via graphic
+To get the newest CUDA on an Ubuntu system the easiest way is to install it via graphical interface using *Software & Updates* (see tab *Additional Drivers*).

 #### Dynamo